jporfirio/next-forms/README.md

 A response could have points associated and could also instantly qualify or unqualify a respondant.

 A question, or response, could also include a file for download, or a link, possibly to explain its context.

-## Tasks

-- [ ] add the env.js configuration from t3stack
-- [ ] add at least a few routes
-- [ ] add posthog to the project
-- [ ] add upload thing to the project
-- [ ] add authentication and protect routes
-- [ ] create the form response route, with public and private versions
-- [ ] add the create form route, which will then be broken into multiple tasks
-- [ ] add an e-mail service that allows sending pdf
-- [ ] add a cron service
-- [ ] add a background job to generate the pdfs and save them to upload thing